-- 69 An extension member should not be created when this member already exists within the IFRS Taxonomy, as this would reduce the comparability and usability of tagged financial statements. - 70 It is also good tagging practice for a preparer to use an extension member consistently both within financial statement reports and across financial reporting periods.
+- An extension member should not be created when this member already exists within the IFRS Taxonomy, as this would reduce the comparability and usability of tagged financial statements. - 74 It is also good tagging practice for a preparer to use an extension member consistently both within financial statements and across financial reporting periods.